 In terms of earnings forecasts, the company revised its FY03/20 forecasts to reflect the impact of COVID-19 and associated significant change in the operating environment.
-The company issued its full-year FY03/21 forecast in range form and is considering a revision of numerical targets for FY03/22, the final year of its fifth medium-term plan, to reflect the impact of COVID-19.
+The company initially issued its full-year FY03/21 forecast in a range form and revised the forecast on November 6, 2020.
+It is also considering a revision of numerical targets for FY03/22, the final year of its fifth medium-term plan, to reflect the impact of COVID-19.